Pentland to Portobello Feasability Study

 The Pentland to Portobello active travel feasibility study intends to establish a route which runs from the base of the Pentland Hills to Portobello on the coast in Edinburgh.
 The aim of the project will enable people to travel predominantly off-road from the city to the countryside and create a green active travel corridor for the south east which would …

 The Pentland to Portobello active travel feasibility study intends to establish a route which runs from the base of the Pentland Hills to Portobello on the coast in Edinburgh.
 The aim of the project will enable people to travel predominantly off-road from the city to the countryside and create a green active travel corridor for the south east which would mirror the fantastic Water of Leith walkway.
+Full report: 50286 Feasibility Report 19.06.19

 The route will follow the Burdiehouse Burn which starts near Swanston at the foot of the Pentlands, running through Liberton and Gilmerton, passing the Edinburgh Royal Infirmary and Niddrie before arriving at the North Sea at Joppa.
 The route will link into other pathways and routes that include the John Muir Way and others.
+The route is shown below in the following sections.

 The idea of walkways along Edinburgh’s waterways was first raised in the 1940s, and since then the long term ambitions for a Water of Leith Walkway have been implemented, but progress on smaller watercourses like the Burdiehouse Burn have not progressed.
 The vision for a new strategic pathway has been developed by the Friends of Burdiehouse Burn to connect the park with the surrounding areas and to provide a link for active travel and wildlife.